The modular Weyl-Kac character formula: The classification and construction of homogeneous -modules

 and

 since the degree of this element is $+2$ (whereas the degree of the idempotent spanning the weight space of the cell module is, of course, of degree 0) and

 Therefore the Gram matrix for this weight space of the cellular form is the $2\times 2$-matrix with 0s on the diagonal and 1s off the diagonal.
 This matrix has rank 2 and so neither element in (\ref{hiydddd}) belongs to the radical of the cellular form.
-Therefore both elements in (\ref{hiydddd}) belong to $L_{\leq \w\ctau\ctau}(\w)$ and the result follows. \end{proof}
+Therefore both elements in (\ref{hiydddd}) belong to $L_{\leq \w\ctau\ctau}(w)$ and the result follows. \end{proof}

-\begin{rmk} We recall from the introduction that the conjecture of Berkesch--Griffeth--Sam (or rather, its equivalent formulation for homogenous representations of quiver Hecke algebras) can be deduced from Theorem B. This might be surprising to the reader familiar with the homogeneous representations of quiver Hecke algebras.
+\begin{rmk} We recall from the introduction that the conjecture of Berkesch--Griffeth--Sam (or rather, its equivalent formulation for homogeneous representations of quiver Hecke algebras) follows immediately from Theorem B. This might be surprising to the reader familiar with the homogeneous representations of quiver Hecke algebras.
 In \cite{JEMS} it is shown that there are up to $e-1$ distinct homogeneous representations of any block of the quiver Hecke algebras (and for sufficiently large rank, there are precisely $e-1$ such representations for a ``regular block").
-Whereas, in this paper we have seen that there is precisely one homogenous representation of $\mathcal{H}_{P\backslash W}$ for $\mathfrak{S}_{h}=P\subset W=\widehat{\mathfrak{S}}_{h} $ for $h \in \NN$.
-Therefore, one might think that there are ``more" homogenous representations of the quiver Hecke algebra.
-However, for each $1\leq h <e$ there is an isomorphism between a finite truncation of $\mathcal{H}_{P\backslash W}$ and the Serre quotient of the quiver Hecke algebra corresponding to the set of partitions with at most $h$ columns \cite{cell4us2}.
-Through these isomorphisms, one can obtain the $e-1$ distinct BGG resolutions of the $e-1$ distinct homogenous simple modules of the quiver Hecke algebra predicted by Berkesch--Griffeth--Sam \cite{conjecture}. \end{rmk}
+Whereas, in this paper we have seen that there is precisely one homogeneous representation of $\mathcal{H}_{P\backslash W}^\Bbbk$ for $\mathfrak{S}_{h}=P\subset W=\widehat{\mathfrak{S}}_{h} $ for $h \in \NN$.
+Therefore, one might think that there are ``more" homogeneous representations of the quiver Hecke algebra.
+However, for each $1\leq h <e$ there is an isomorphism between a finite truncation of $\mathcal{H}_{P\backslash W}^\Bbbk$ and the Serre quotient of the quiver Hecke algebra corresponding to the set of partitions with at most $h$ columns \cite{cell4us2}.
+Through these isomorphisms, one can obtain the $e-1$ distinct BGG resolutions of the $e-1$ distinct homogeneous simple modules of the quiver Hecke algebra predicted by Berkesch--Griffeth--Sam \cite{conjecture}. \end{rmk}

-We now provide an elementary infinite family of simple modules which do not admit BGG resolutions, in order to bolster our claim in the introduction that such resolutions are ``rare".
+We now provide an elementary infinite family of simple modules which do not admit BGG resolutions, in order to justify our claim in the introduction that such resolutions are ``rare".
 In \cite{bgg} an example of such a simple for $W=\mathfrak{S}_4$ is given.
+We focus on the simplest case, namely that of the anti-spherical category controlling the algebraic group $ {\rm SL}_2(\Bbbk)$.